David Protein Bar review: Maximum protein, minimum calories — but is it worth it?

 After selling RXBAR to Kellogg’s for $600 million, he teamed up with food-and-beverage founder Zach Ranen to launch David — a nutrition brand backed by Andrew Huberman, Ph.D., and Peter Attia, M.D., who also serves as the brand’s chief science officer.

 David’s pitch?
-A bar packing 28g of protein into just 150 calories.
-I grabbed a sample box to see if it lives up to the hype.
+The most effective portable protein on the planet.
+David’s protein bars pack 28g of protein into just 150 calories.
+I grabbed a variety pack to see if the bars live up to the hype.

 David Protein Bars